We Exclusively offer 2 types of Cremation. AquaCremation and Flame Cremation.

 “What about the liquid that is left over?”
 That’s what we call an effluent.
 That effluent is completely sterile because it’s been exposed to extreme temperatures in excess of an hour.
 Secondly, the body has been reduced to its very simplest form, amino acids, which are below the DNA chain.
 Therefore, there is nothing humanly identifiable in that effluent.
 The effluent is then discharged into our wastewater treatment system.

 The Crematory will place the casket encasing the Deceased’s human remains individually into the cremation chamber where it will be subject to intense heat and flame reaching temperatures of approximately 1600F to 1800F degrees.
 After a typical period of 2-6 hours, all substances are consumed except bone fragments (calcium compounds) and metal (such as hinges, latches, dental implants, prosthesis, etc.), as the temperature is not sufficiently high enough to consume them.
 Accordingly, any such items which are left with the Deceased and not removed from the casket will be destroyed or will otherwise not be recoverable.
 Following an appropriate cooling period, the cremated remains are swept or raked from the cremation chamber.
-The crematory takes reasonable steps to remove all of the cremated remains, but it is impossible as some dust and other residue is always left behind.
+The crematory takes reasonable steps to remove all of the cremated remains, but it is impossible as some dust and other residue are always left behind.
 Due to this fact, inadvertent or incidental commingling of minute particles of cremated remains from the residue of a previous cremation is a possibility during the cremation process or the processing stage.
 Following retrieval of the cremated remains from the cremation chamber, all non-combustible materials that were not removed prior to the cremation process will be separated and removed from bone fragments by visible and/or magnetic selection.
 The bone fragments are then mechanically processed or pulverized into uniform particles to permit placement in the selected urn container for disposition as indicated.

 What is Cremation?